SaifAlmaliki/Bert-NLP/README.md

 # Bidirectional Encoder Representations from Transformers (BERT)

 is a Transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
-BERT was created and published in 2018 by Jacob Devlin and his colleagues from Google.[1][2]
+BERT was created and published in 2018 by Jacob Devlin and his colleagues from Google.
 As of 2019, Google has been leveraging BERT to better understand user searches.

 # Context